 The Commissioning tests required will depend on the type of the Metering Equipment comprised within the Asset Metering System.
 Appendix D specifies the minimum outputs that each test should confirm dependent on the Metering Equipment comprised within the Asset Metering System.

-All Commissioning tests shall be performed on site23 to confirm and record the output of the Asset Metering System correctly records the energy in the primary system at the Defined Metering at the Asset Point.
+All Commissioning tests shall be performed on site to confirm and record the output of the Asset Metering System correctly records the energy in the primary system at the Defined Metering at the Asset Point.
 Asset Meters that are an Embedded Metering Device embedded within equipment used for other purposes shall follow the whole current (direct connected) metering requirements as described in Appendix D.

 Where a comparison with the Boundary Point Metering System can demonstrate that the Asset Meter is accurately recording the energy flowing across a Defined Metering at the Asset Point when the Asset is despatched this can be considered a commissioning test so long as the conditions in Appendix D are met.